 - Retirement benefits: as an extra reward, some companies may allow retirees to continue holding on to their vested options until the expiry date.
 This means the options don’t lapse when the employee retires.

-It’s important to be aware that no single employee equity plan configuration will work for everyone.
+How well ESOPs work does not only depend on a company’s financial performance but also the design of the plan.
+It’s important to be aware that no single employee equity plan configuration will work for every organisation.

-That’s why we have designed our Employee Share Plan services to be completely flexible.
-We can provide you with a purpose-built solution to meet your needs, increase efficiencies and reduce costs, all while complying with current and future reporting requirements.
+That’s why we have designed our Employee Share Plan services and ESOP software solution to be completely flexible.
+In addition, not only are our Employee Share Option Plans tailor-made to suit the needs of your organization, but they are also compliant with the laws and regulations of Australia.
+We can provide you with a purpose-built solution to meet your needs, increase efficiencies, and reduce costs, all while complying with current and future reporting requirements.

-Need Help Implementing an Employee Share Option Plan?
+Need Help Implementing an Employee Share Option Plan in Australia?

-At BoardRoom, we use leading technologies and a panel of experts to guide you through implementing and administering your ESOP.
+At BoardRoom, we use leading technologies and a panel of experts to guide you through implementing and administering your ESOP through EmployeeServe, our integrated employee equity plan software.
 Our systems and expertise ensure the process is seamless and worry-free.

 It’s why so many of Australia’s largest employers have chosen us to implement and manage their Employee Share Option Plans.